Pravda is independent

 Once upon a time at a fashionable city restaurant

-Adrain Advartize, Public Relations Officer of the largest fast-food chain in Australia, Krustyburgers, has just arrived at the silver service restaurant, ten minutes early, so as to mentally prepare for his lunch meeting with Barry Broadcaster, the C.E.O. and majority shareholder of Channel 8 Television.
+Adrain Advartize, Public Relations Officer of the largest fast-food chain in Australia, Krustyburgers, has just arrived at the silver service restaurant, ten minutes early, so as to mentally prepare for his lunch meeting with Barry Broadcaster, the C.E.O. of Channel 8 Television.

 When Barry arrived Adrain was smart enough to start off the conversation with small talk and they both enjoyed their lunches of grain fed Wagyu beef eye fillet steaks with pine mushrooms, artichokes and baked potatoes, washed down with a glass or two of Penfolds Cabernet Sauvignon.